 Cambridge District Scout Archive

 Despite this significant stint in the role little is recorded of his Scouting activities.
 It is not known with which Group, if any, he first became engaged in Scouting in Cambridge.
 He stands as an example of many long term leaders at both Group and District level whose work is not recorded in any but peripheral notes.
+He is recorded as being Rover Scout leader for an early incarnation of the 30th Town Rovers.

 In 1952 he resigned his role as ADC Cubs for Cambridge an returned his warrant for the role, signed in 1925 by BP, claiming that as he was now 73 and 3 months he thought he should step aside for someone younger.